 I’ve been meaning to write about this for a while, and I’m so glad Adele landed in my inbox to give me a great launching pad (or, you know, soapbox, if you will).

-Books are all about execution.
-I could pitch editors fantastic, high-concept ideas until their ears bled, but if the actual manuscript didn’t live up to the promise of the great idea, none of my enthusiastic, great-idea-but-don’t-read-it-just-trust-me-that-it-rocks manuscripts would result in a sale.
+I could pitch editors fantastic, high-concept ideas until their ears bled, but if the actual manuscript didn’t live up to the promise of the great story idea, none of my enthusiastic, great-idea-but-don’t-read-it-just-trust-me-that-it-rocks manuscripts would result in a sale.
 Because the idea is just the first step in a long writing journey.

 In my experience of writers (and my own experience as a writer), there are often idea people and then there are execution people.
 I’m an execution person.
 The few times I’ve had idea manuscripts, I didn’t execute them as well as I could’ve.
 Some writers have both fantastic, commercial ideas and then know how to take them to the next level in terms of writing and storytelling (execution).
 Those are the writers I want to work with.

 That’s why I always ask to see writing when I hear a pitch.
 Many ideas sound fantastic when pitched to me at conferences.
-But that’s just the idea.
-How is the actual writing, the execution?
+But that’s just the story idea.
+How does the writer carry that idea to execution?
 I can’t decide anything until I read the manuscript.

-This is why I still find people who think agents will steal their ideas to be misguided.
-Ideas are a dime a dozen.
+This is why I’m still baffled by people who wonder, “How do I copyright my writing?” before submitting because they’re afraid agents will steal their ideas.
 If ideas were all that mattered, I’d probably make a nice living off of stealing other people’s ideas and selling them for a lot of money.
 But the ideas aren’t the hard part.
 It’s the execution.
-When I read slush, my biggest complaint is, “What a great idea, I wish they’d made it work.”
+When I read slush, my biggest complaint is, “What a great story idea, I wish they’d made it work.”
 So to make any money as a plagiarist, I’d have to spend years of my life stealing great ideas and then coming up with my own execution for them since the original writer couldn’t.
 That kind of labor-intensive theft suddenly starts to look a lot less likely.

 I will leave you with one more example of this point: ever since humans realized they were earthbound, they’ve wanted to fly.
 Drawings for flying machines can be found in Leonardo da Vinci’s journals, and I’m sure he wasn’t the first to have that particular lightbulb flare on.
-But it took a very long time for people to come across the right execution, and even longer to make that execution commercially viable and safe for constant use (and, I hope, snake-free).
+But it took a very long time for people to carry that idea to execution, and even longer to make that execution commercially viable and safe for constant use (and, I hope, snake-free).
 So what would you rather trust your life to?
 Leonardo da Vinci’s great idea for a flying machine?
 Or an airplane as executed today?